Ferroin/Roll35/README.md

   to connect to Discord.
 See the excellent [guide provided by `discord.py`](https://discordpy.readthedocs.io/en/latest/discord.html) for info on how to create a bot account and invite it to your server.
+- `R35_DATA_PATH`: Specifies a path to a custom data set directory.
+If not set, Roll35 will use the bundled data set (located in `roll35/data/files` in the source tree).
 - `LOG_LEVEL`: Specifies the minimum severity level of log messages to produce.
 Valid values (in descending order of severity) are:
   `emergency`, `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
 It is